Chelwin/Chelwin.github.io/_posts/2018-11-28 Refreshing HTML and HTML5.md

 - Use the attribute `target = "_blank"` with anchor tag to force opening of the link referenced in the href attribute in a new window-tab

-- Create a deaed link by setting the href attribute to `"#"`
+- Create a dead link by setting the href attribute to `"#"`